bsteider/personalwebsite/README.md

 ### Edits &amp; Suggestions
 - `<meta charset="utf-8">` tag is missing
 - `<ui>` tag is incorrect.
 Use `<p>` tags or `<ul>` and `<li>` tags instead.

+## Milestone 2&beta; Feedback
+Detailed notes on our meeting have been sent via Slack.
+You have some work to do, so stay focused and you should be able to finish PWP in a matter of hours.
+Many of the issues are simply CSS related, and also get your real content on the page.
+Get your contact form built by Thursday AM if you want to follow along with the class demo on getting the PHP mailer working.
+Your Milestone 2b passes at Tier II.